Kristina01111000/Drws_site/README.md

 Next call:

-- documentary widget make text bigger, bold bottom text
-- make a second promo page menu widget separated between about the course and personal and professional growth
-- septembers topic onleft for most of site, promo one on the right
 - speed tests on the site
 - leave a reply -> leave a comment, change words to comment section
 - see if we can take away website ask from from comment section, leave name and email